 Operating Environment

 This game will operate on a computer using a Windows, Linux or iOS operating system.
-JS version?

 Design and Implementation Constraints

 This software is not limited by any corporate or regulatory policies and has no security constraints.
-The software must display all text in English and shall not exceed a time of (?)1 second between the user input and the system response.
+The software must display all text in English and shall not exceed a time of 1 second between the user input and the system response.

-HTMLabuttom

 User Documentation